spica-engine/spica/docs/content/guide/function.md

 - **Bucket:** Bucket ID of the desired bucket
 - **Event Type:** Type of the event that happens in the collection.

 > IMPORTANT: `STREAM` operations are used for real-time bucket connections.
-If your client uses real-time data transfer, you can use `STREAM` operation to trigger a function before each websocket data transfer from client application to your Spica instance.
+If your client uses real-time data transfer, you can use `STREAM` operation to trigger a function at the beginning of a real-time data transfer.

 INSERT request object: